 The larvae eat a wide variety of leaves, and is green, grey or yellow with black spots along the sides.
 It is found on willow, poplar, alder spirea.
 It is found in forest edges and clearings.

 The larvae feed on plants, and in plants as leaf miners or forming plant galls, and look very much like caterpillars.
-However moth and butterfly caterpillars have 5 or fewer pairs of prolegs, whereas saw flies have six pairs or more (see left).
+However moth and butterfly caterpillars have 5 or fewer pairs of prolegs, whereas saw flies have six pairs or more (see above).

 The larva often feed communally on the edges of leaves.
 When disturbed they hold on to the leaf with their front legs and wave their rear ends in the air.